How to Cook, Clean and Make the Most of Your Time Indoors

 Want more ways to make the most of this time at home?
 Reader’s Digest, our sister brand, has plenty more ideas.
 Whether you’re sheltering solo or with your whole family, you could use a little levity about now to ease troubled times.

 How to Clean and Disinfect Your Home

 Having a clean home is an absolute must, especially right now.
 Make sure you have the right cleaning products on hand, then clean your house like a professional.
-Everyone can pitch in thanks to these age-appropriate chores for kids.
 Make sure you’re all using the proper hand-washing technique, too.